oryxlabs/PolarDNS/README.md

 Here's a high-level overview of what you need in order to start testing recursive DNS servers.

-1. Purchase a domain for your tests e.g., example123.com
+1. Purchase a domain for your tests e.g., ``example123.com`` using your favorite domain registrar.
 2. Get 2 Linux VPS instances with public and static IP addresses - these will be your nameservers.
-3. Deploy the PolarDNS server on both of your VPS instances (nameservers)
+3. Deploy the PolarDNS server on both instances.
-4. Make sure to edit the ``polardns.toml`` configuration file and change your domain name and nameserver IP addresses
+4. Edit the ``polardns.toml`` configuration file on each instance and change your domain name and nameserver IP addresses accordingly - same configuration on both.
-5. In the domain registrar, select to manage the domain using your own nameservers (you will need to specify 2 public IPs of your servers - primary and secondary NS)
+5. In the domain registrar, select to manage the domain using your own nameservers.
+You will need to specify the primary and secondary NS - provide IP addresses of your instances.

 Now your infrastructure should be ready for testing of any recursive DNS resolver of your choice.